-CO2 is widely used in industrial refrigeration and commercial refrigeration racks in the EU, NAM, Australia and Japan.
+CO_2 is widely used in industrial refrigeration and commercial refrigeration racks in the EU, NAM, Australia and Japan.
 We believe that this trend, which started in Europe, will eventually extend to the rest of the world.
-CO2 heat pumps are increasingly being used up to MW sizes and often in combination with refrigeration systems using heat recovery features.
-CO2 is special in the sense that transcritical operation is often used for the heat pump mode.
-This gives some advantages, especially for higher temperatures, but specific system conditions must be observed to ensure high efficiency compared to e.g. hydrocarbons like R290.
-Special attention is needed on system configuration and ejectors have shown to be a major component.
+CO_2 heat pumps are increasingly being used up to MW sizes and often in combination with refrigeration systems using heat recovery features.
+CO_2 is special in the sense that transcritical operation is often used for the heat pump mode.
+This gives some advantages, especially at higher temperatures, but specific system conditions must be observed to ensure high efficiency compared to, e.g., hydrocarbons like R-290.
+High leaving water temperatures combined with low inlet temperatures are the preferred conditions.
+Special attention is needed on system configuration, with ejectors playing a key role.

 We foresee ammonia continuing to be very well accepted, particularly in industrial refrigeration applications, though its toxicity requires unique safety measures.
 Low Charge systems are available and they are very efficient.
-We expect that a solution using both CO2 and ammonia in cascade will be increasingly used .
+We expect that a solution using both CO_2 and ammonia in cascade will be increasingly used.
 We see the very energy efficient hydrocarbons playing an important role in low-charge systems around the globe.

-We also anticipate a significant increase in air-to-water heat pumps for domestic use, especially in the EU.
+We also anticipate a signifcant increase in air-to-water heat pumps for domestic use, especially in the EU.
 The use of hydrocarbons in chillers and large-scale heat pumps in systems placed outdoors or in machine rooms will also increase.
 We don't believe HFCs will disappear, but will be limited to those with the lowest GWP and will be combined with HFOs - a trend which is already happening.
 HFCs and HFOs are now available in more envrionmentally-friendly, yet mildly flammable versions, making safety precautions all the more important.
 The potential PFAS discussion and the accompanying uncertainties are likely to result in some regional preferences for not using F-gases.
 In conclusion this means a very diverse refrigerant landscape.